Understanding US by numbers: the small government

 Budgetary Expenditure (in trillions, 2005 est. unless mentioned otherwise)

-Proportion of budget/GDP
+The proportion of budget/GDP

 Population